martinsliz/TravelBlog/README.md

 ### Description

-"The Wikipedia of Travel", this is a full-stack MERN application where users can find a collection of "bucket=list" travel destinations, read reviews, and even contribute their own.
+"The Wikipedia of Travel", this is a full-stack MERN application where users can find a collection of "bucket-list" travel destinations, read reviews, and even contribute their own.

 ---